German, Czech, Italian virus records deepen Europe worries

-BERLIN (AP) — Record daily infection figures in Germany, the Czech Republic and Italy added to fears on Thursday that Europe is running out of chances to control its latest coronavirus outbreak.
+BERLIN (AP) — Record daily infection figures in Germany, the Czech Republic, Italy and elsewhere added to fears on Thursday that Europe is running out of chances to control its latest coronavirus outbreak.
 France has set a 9 p.m. curfew for many of its biggest cities as governments across the continent take increasingly tough action.

 New infections have surged across Europe over recent weeks as the fall kicks in, prompting authorities in many places to start reimposing restrictions that were relaxed over the summer.
 The Czech Republic, Belgium, the Netherlands, Spain, France and Britain are among the countries causing particular concern.